Nesting Particle Filters for Experimental Design in Dynamical Systems: Introduction

 \section{Introduction}

 Traditionally, Bayesian inference on the parameters of a statistical model is performed \emph{after the fact} by employing a posterior elicitation routine to previously gathered data.
-However, in many scenarios, experimenters can proactively \emph{design} experiments to acquire maximal information about the parameter of interest.
-Bayesian experimental design (BED) \citep{lindley1956measure, chaloner1995bayesian} offers a principled framework to achieve this goal by maximizing the expected information gain (EIG) over the design space.
-BED has found applications in fields as varied as physics \citep{mcmichael2021sequential, mansour2022robust}, neuroscience \citep{shababo2013bayesian}, active learning \citep{bickfordsmith2023prediction}, robotics \citep{schultheis2020receding}, and psychology \citep{myung2013tutorial}.
-A recent overview of the field of BED can be found in \citet{rainforth2023modern}.
+However, in many scenarios, experimenters can proactively \emph{design} experiments to acquire maximal information about the parameters of interest.
+Bayesian experimental design~\citep[BED,][]{lindley1956measure, chaloner1995bayesian} offers a principled framework to achieve this goal by maximizing the expected information gain over the design space.
+BED has found applications in fields as varied as active learning~\citep{bickfordsmith2023prediction}, neuroscience~\citep{shababo2013bayesian}, physics~\citep{mcmichael2021sequential}, psychology~\citep{myung2013tutorial}, and robotics~\citep{schultheis2020receding}.
+A recent overview of the field of BED can be found in \citet{rainforth2024modern}.

 In Bayesian experimental design, we are given a prior $p(\theta)$ and a likelihood $p(x \mid \xi, \theta)$, where $\theta \in \Theta$ is the set of unknown parameters of interest, $x \in \mathcal{X}$ is the experimental outcome, and $\xi \in \Xi$ is a controllable design.
-The information gain~\citep[IG,][]{lindley1956measure}, in the parameter $\theta$, as a function of the design $\xi$ is defined as
+The information gain~\citep[IG,][]{lindley1956measure} in a parameter $\theta$ upon applying a design $\xi$ and observing an outcome $x$ is defined as